Five options for getting your business online

 When it’s time to get your business online, your first idea may be to build a website.
 While a website can be quite effective for your online presence, it’s not the only option.
-In this lesson, we’ll share the benefits of launching a website and four more ways to build a digital home for your business: local listings on Google and review sites, social media, mobile apps, and YouTube.
+In this lesson, we’ll share the benefits of launching a website and explore four other ways to build a digital home for your business: local listings on Google and review sites, social media, mobile apps, and YouTube.

 Options for getting online

-There are four strong options for building a business presence online:
+This video introduces four strong options for building a business presence online: